dostoevskylabs/ashitajs/README.md

 These events are pushed through to the client

 ###### nodeOperatorConnected
-> this event is triggered when the operator of the node a connects to their own node (127.0.0.1)
+> this event is triggered when the operator of the node a connects to their own node (not implemented)

 ###### nodeConnected
 > this event is triggered when peer a peer connect sto any node, it is transmitted to the client to let the client known there is an active socket

-###### nodeList
-> this event is sent when peer b connects to peer a, it contains all nodes peer a is connected to.

 ###### nodeDiscovered
 > this event is triggered whenever a new peer connects to any node in the node family, it is then propagated to all other peers